-These dainty sweetmeats are perfect for in-between snacks or to serve with after dinner coffees.
-The sticky caramel-like texture of Medjool dates help to bind them together.
-They’re softer and almost sweeter than dried dates.
-I’ve added a drizzle of honey and ground almonds, too.
-It adds a nutty flavour and helps to bind the mixture together.
-Coated in coconut fluff, these date balls are a delectable treat.
+Date balls are perfect for in-between snacks or to serve with after dinner coffees.
+The sticky texture of Medjool dates help to bind them together.
+They’re softer and sweeter than dried dates.
+Unfortunately block-dried dates won’t yield the same fudginess.
+I’ve added a drizzle of honey and some ground almonds for a nuttier taste.
+Coated in coconut fluff, these date balls are a delectable anytime treat.

 Cape Malay Coconut Date Balls